confluentinc/confluent-kubernetes-examples/security/separate-listener-tls/README.md

 ## Deploy Confluent Platform

-note that external accesses to Confluent Platform components are configured using the Load Balance services.
+Note that external accesses to Confluent Platform components are configured using the Load Balance services.
 ```
 spec:
   listeners: